 Disembark in Ushuaia, the southernmost city in the world and take a charter flight to Santiago.

 Arrive in the U.S. after an overnight flight from Santiago.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Cabin accommodations aboard ship; one night hotel in Santiago, one night hotel in Puerto Natales, and three nights hotel in Torres del Paine as per the itinerary; meals as per the itinerary; shore excursions per the itinerary; transfers to and from group flights; bar tab (some premium beverages excluded) and crew gratuities; port charges; use of kayaks.
+Cabin accommodations aboard ship; one night hotel in Santiago, one night hotel in Puerto Natales, and three nights hotel in Torres del Paine as per the itinerary; meals as per the itinerary; shore excursions per the itinerary; bar tab aboard ship (some premium beverages excluded); crew gratuities; port charges; use of kayaks.
 Subject to change without notice.

 Airfare; extensions; passport and visa expenses; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as premium alcoholic beverages, email and laundry; optional extensions; fuel surcharge may apply.

 Photos: © Ralph Lee Hopkins - Fjords, Guanacos, Flowers, Torre Del Paine; © Michael S Nolan - Red Fox